Your first dental visit will be over an hour of undivided attention with the smile team.

 We start with an overall assessment of your health history as well as any medications you may be taking.
 Dental problems such as periodontal disease can make other systemic conditions worse and vice versa, so we like to identify any underlying concerns ahead of time.
 Also, medications can change the environment of your mouth making you more susceptible to dental problems, so its important for us to know this as well.

-Our second screening is one we consider EXTREMELY important — the head and neck cancer screening.
-43,250 Americans will be diagnosed with oral or pharyngeal cancer this year.
-It will cause over 8,000 deaths, killing roughly 1 person per hour, 24 hours per day.
+Our second screening is one we consider EXTREMELY important — the head and neck cancer screening. † 53,000 Americans will be diagnosed with oral or pharyngeal cancer this year.
+It will cause over 9,750 deaths, killing roughly 1 person per hour, 24 hours per day.
 Our role as your oral health specialist is to screen for head and neck cancer routinely.
 Survival rates are high when these types of cancer are caught early.
+See more from the Oral Cancer Foundation

 Our third screening assesses your jaw joints, teeth, and muscles to make sure they are all working in harmony together.
 When the teeth do not fit together in a position that coordinates with joint and muscle stability, all sorts of signs and symptoms can appear.
-Grinding, tooth fractures, tooth sensitivity, jaw popping and jaw pain are just a few of the TMJ/TMD issues for which we screen.
+Occulsal disease can include grinding of teeth, clenching teeth, tooth fractures, tooth sensitivity, jaw popping and jaw pain, migraine headaches are just a few of the TMJ/TMD issues for which we screen.

 Our fourth screening is one that you have come to expect from your dentist.
 We take a look at all of your teeth as well as any previous dental work you have had done.
 Our goal is to make sure there is no dental disease present and all of your existing dental work is still serving you well.
 Dental decay and broken down dentistry can often go unnoticed by a patient because teeth often do not hurt.
 In fact, pain in the teeth is usually a sign of advanced dental disease that could have been prevented if addressed early.
 We aim to help our patients avoid pain and address any problems as early as possible and keep their mouths healthy.